cfware/babel-plugin-bare-import-rewrite/README.md

 By default an error is logged when an import could not be resolved, but it does not fail babel compilation.
 Setting this option to true will fail babel compilation with details.

+### resolveDirectories

+Directories which should be search for resolving modules.
+Defaults to node_modules.

 ### fsPath